 Requirements: 21 or over; pass a background check, which includes driving record, references and credit

-Citizen Shipper plays matchmaker between people who need help moving pets or possessions with the drivers willing and able to do it.
-And, since many jobs involve moving animals, you don’t even need to be a burly guy with a truck to participate.
+Citizen Shipper plays matchmaker between people who need help moving pets or possessions long distances, with the drivers willing and able to do it.
+And, since some jobs involve moving animals, you don’t even need to be a burly guy with a truck to participate.

 Subscription model